dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 4. Give the rule a name.
 5. Select a database and schema where the rule will be stored.
 These selections are for permission settings and organizational purposes; they do not affect the rule itself.
 6. Set the type to `AWS VPCE ID` and the mode to `Ingress`.
-7. Type the VPCE ID provided by dbt Cloud Support into identifier box and press **Enter**.
+7. Type the VPCE ID provided by dbt Cloud Support into the identifier box and press **Enter**.
 8. Click **Create Network Rule**.

 <Lightbox src="/img/docs/dbt-cloud/snowflakeprivatelink2.png" title="Create Network Rule"/>